RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* When you remove a map, move remaining minis to the next map down, with elevation to remain in the same place.
-* Allow the camera to rotate down close to horizontal.

 ## Plans/TODO

 * Support uploading and viewing PDFs, and cropping images from them to make minis and maps.